Introduction

 What is ytcn?

-ytcn is a copy-paste YouTube IFrame player component library built on shadcn/ui primitives.
-Instead of installing a package and fighting its API, you run one command and own the code.
+ytcn is a set of copy-paste YouTube IFrame player components built on shadcn/ui primitives.
+Instead of installing a package and fighting its API, you run one CLI command and own the source code.
 Every component lands in your project — you can read, modify, and extend it without forking a library.

 The shadcn philosophy